tatango/slate/source/index.html.md

 }
 ```

-This endpoint creates a new campaign.
+This endpoint creates a new list.

 <aside class="success">
   <ul>